£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Shimano Deore XT shifters, hailing from Japan and in production during the 1980s.
-Made from aluminium/steel/rubber and weighing in at 202 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+CLB Professionnel brake calipers, in production from the 1970s to the 1980s.
+Made from aluminium/steel and weighing in at 267 grams - incredibly lightweight for a pair of brake calipers at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO